rodekruis/data-service-catalogue/docs/payment/issue-payment-integrated-fsp.md

 Only PAs who have not received the **payment#** round are available for selection.
 PA’s that have received the max payments will not be applicable (max payment number per household might change as the program continues).

 !!! info "Payment process timeframe"
-    Once the payment has been processed in the 121 Platform, payment status with integrated FSP are rather updated instantly.
-In some cases. it can take a few minutes for the status to be updated (up to 1 hour) back from the FSP to 121 Platform.
+    Once the payment has been processed in the 121 Platform, payment status with integrated FSP are updated instantly.
+In some cases, it can take a few minutes for the status to be updated (up to 1 hour) as the information needs to be processed from the FSP back to the 121 Platform.
 Updated payment reports will be available only then.
     Because the payment data is being processed on the server, you can keep using the 121 Platform after initiating a payment round.

 IMG